 They make traveling a breeze, turn comparing prices into an easy task and offer the answer to just about any factual question asked.

-So tell me again – Why doesn’t your small business have a mobile site?
+So tell me again – Why doesn’t your small business have a mobile website?

 Let’s start from the beginning.
 Most people carry smart phones, and by 2013, it is predicted that more people will use their mobile phones to get online than with PC’s.
 (By the way, that year is next year.)